Articolo: When Luxury Lost Its Lust: How the Chase for Profits Opened the Gates to Counterfeits

 The Future of Luxury: A Choice Between Authenticity and Illusion

-If it is everywhere, if it is mass-produced, if it is no longer an experience but simply a label, does it still hold value?
+What is luxury without rarity?
+If it is everywhere, if it is mass‑produced, if it is no longer an experience but simply a label, does it still hold value?
+Or does its true worth lie in its elusiveness, its craftsmanship, its ability to stand apart in a world consumed by replication?

 At PORSCIA YEGANEH®, there is no compromise.
 Every creation is a disruption of mass‑market luxury, a statement against mediocrity, and a testament to what true exclusivity means.